CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Approach

 The first summand, $f_{r}$, describes the effect of the most recent occurrence, i.e., the smallest time distance $\min(\Delta)$, of the body grounding:

 where $\alpha_r, \lambda_r,\phi_r \in \mathbb{R}_0^+$ are learnable parameters.

-The second summand, $g_{r}$, captures the effect of the frequency, i.e., the number of occurrences $|\Delta|$, of the body grounding:
+The second summand, $g_{r}$, captures the effect of the frequency, i.e., occurrence number $|\Delta|$, of the body grounding:

-where $\Delta_{\mathcal{W}}$ denotes the set of body groundings whose time difference is at most $\mathcal{W}$, i.e., $\Delta_{\mathcal{W}} = \{ d \in \Delta: d\leq w\}$, with $\mathcal{W}$ being a hyperparameter.
+where $\Delta_{\mathcal{W}}$ denotes the set of body groundings whose time difference is at most $\mathcal{W}$, i.e., $\Delta_{\mathcal{W}} = \{ \delta \in \Delta: \delta \leq \mathcal{W}\}$, with $\mathcal{W}$ being a hyperparameter.
 Further, $\rho_r, \kappa_r, \gamma_r \in \mathbb{R}$ are learnable parameters.
 Note that the additive offset in $g_r$ depends inversely on $\min(\Delta)$.
 Intuitively, when $\min(\Delta)$ is low, a high proportion of the window $\mathcal{W}$ can contain body groundings.
-In contrast, when $\min(\Delta)$ is high, the maximum possible number of additional groundings in $\Delta_{\mathcal{W}}$ is reduced, since the upper limit for $|\Delta_{\mathcal{W}}|$ becomes $w - min(\Delta) +1$.
+In contrast, when $\min(\Delta)$ is high, the maximum possible number of additional groundings in $\Delta_{\mathcal{W}}$ is reduced, since the upper limit for $|\Delta_{\mathcal{W}}|$ becomes $\mathcal{W} - min(\Delta) +1$.

-Each parameter in the confidence function has a specific and interpretable role: \begin{itemize} \item $\alpha$: scales the $f_r$ score and determines its value when $\min(\Delta) = 1$. \item $\lambda$: specifies the decay rate, determining how quickly $f_r$ decreases as $\min(\Delta)$ increases.
-When $\lambda = 0$, the time distance between body and head has no effect while higher values result in faster decay. \item $\phi$: determines the asymptotic lower bound of $f_r$ as $\min(\Delta) \to \infty$. \item $\rho$: defines the slope of the frequency term $g_{r}$.
-When $\rho = 0$, frequency has no impact; for larger $\rho$, the score increases proportionally with observed frequency. \item $\kappa$: acts as an additive offset modulated by $\min(\Delta)$. \item $\gamma$: bounds the frequency score via clipping, ensuring that the overall impact of $g_r$ remains within $[-\gamma, \gamma]$. \end{itemize}
+Each confidence function parameter has a specific and interpretable role: \begin{itemize} \item $\alpha_r$: scales the $f_r$ score and determines its value when $\min(\Delta) = 1$. \item $\lambda_r$: specifies the decay rate, determining how quickly $f_r$ decreases as $\min(\Delta)$ increases.
+When $\lambda_r = 0$, the time distance between body and head has no effect, while higher values result in faster decay. \item $\phi_r$: determines the asymptotic lower bound of $f_r$ as $\min(\Delta) \to \infty$. \item $\rho_r$: defines the slope of the frequency term $g_{r}$.
+When $\rho_r = 0$, frequency has no impact; for larger $\rho_r$, the score increases proportionally with observed frequency. \item $\kappa_r$: acts as an additive offset modulated by $\min(\Delta)$. \item $\gamma_r$: bounds the frequency score via clipping, ensuring the impact of $g_r$ remains within $[-\gamma_r, \gamma_r]$. \end{itemize} Finally, $\textit{conf}_r(\Delta)$ is bounded via clipping to remain within $[0,1]$.